Balochistan, Pakistan: Economy

-The economy of Balochistan is largely based upon agriculture, livestock, fisheries, production of natural gas, coal and other minerals.
+The economy of Balochistan is largely based upon agriculture, livestock, fisheries, production of natural gas, coal, and other minerals.

-Though agriculture and livestock play a dominant role in the provincial economy by contributing 47% of its GDP, it faced intense damages due to the 2022 Pakistan floods.
+Though agriculture and livestock play a dominant role in the provincial economy by contributing 47% of its GDP.
+It faced extensive damage due to the 2022 Pakistan floods.
 The floods killed around 500,000 of Balochistan's livestock and damaged cultivation and agricultural output in 32 out of 35 districts of the province.
-The Lasbela district was the worst hit as the floods washed away fourt-fifth's of the homes, crops and livestock.
+The Lasbela district was the worst hit as the floods washed away four-fifths of the homes, crops, and livestock.
 Due to the floods and severe drought conditions, the province faces food insecurity and is 85% dependent on the Sindh and Punjab provinces for the supply of wheat.

-Furthermore, with the exception of Quetta, Balochistan has been called a "neglected province where a majority of population lacks amenities".
+Furthermore, with the exception of Quetta, Balochistan has been called a "neglected province where a majority of the population lacks amenities."
 Although the province is rich in natural resources capable of uplifting its economy, most of them have not been fully utilised for the welfare of the population and are yet to be explored or developed.

-Since the mid-1970s, the province's contribution to Pakistan's GDP has dropped from 4.9 to 3.7%, and as of 2007 it had the highest poverty rate and infant and maternal mortality rate, and the lowest literacy rate in comparison to other provinces, factors some allege have contributed to the insurgency.
-However, in seventh NFC awards, Punjab province and Federal contributed to increase Baluchistan share more than its entitled population based share.
-In Balochistan poverty is increasing.
-In 2001–2002 poverty incidences were at 48% and by 2005–2006 these were at 50.9%.
+Since the mid-1970s, the province's contribution to Pakistan's GDP has dropped from 4.9 to 3.7%, and as of 2007, it had the highest poverty rate and infant and maternal mortality rate, and the lowest literacy rate in comparison to other provinces, factors some allege have contributed to the insurgency.
+However, in the seventh NFC awards, Punjab province and the Federal contributed to increase Baluchistan share more than its entitled population-based share.
+In Balochistan, poverty is increasing.
+In 2001–2002, poverty incidences were at 48% and by 2005–2006, these were at 50.9%.
 According to a report on Dawn, the rate of multidimensional poverty in Balochistan had risen to 71% by 2016.

-Several major development projects, including the construction of a new deep sea port at the strategically important town of Gwadar, are in progress in Balochistan.
-The port is projected to be the hub of an energy and trade corridor to and from China, Middle East and the Central Asian republics.
+Several major development projects, including the construction of a new deep-sea port at the strategically important town of Gwadar, are in progress in Balochistan.
+The port is projected to be the hub of an energy and trade corridor to and from China, the Middle East, and the Central Asian republics.
 The Mirani Dam on the Dasht River, 50 km west of Turbat in the Makran Division, is being built to provide water to expand agricultural land use by 35000 km2 where it would otherwise be unsustainable.
-In the district Lasbela, there is an oil refinery owned by Byco International Incorporated (BII), which is capable of processing 120,000 barrels of oil per day.
+In the district of Lasbela, there is an oil refinery owned by Byco International Incorporated (BII), which is capable of processing 120,000 barrels of oil per day.
 A power station is located adjacent to the refinery.
 Several cement plants and a marble factory are also located there.
-One of the world's largest ship breaking yards is located on the coast.
+One of the world's largest ship-breaking yards is located on the coast.